 Exter v.
 Diodonet- Molina

 A recent family law case in Florida, Exter v.
 Diodonet-Molina concerned a proceeding for child support.
-In the initial proceedings, the court had made a determination on child support, ordering the father to pay a certain amount of money each month.
-Mr. Exter argued that the lower court had failed to properly determine his net income and that the final judgment was devoid of the court’s findings that supported the bases of the income used to determine his child support payments.
+In the initial proceedings, the court ordered the father to pay a certain amount of money each month.
+Mr. Exter argued that the lower court had failed to properly determine his net income.
+He further argued that the final judgment was devoid of the court’s findings that supported the bases of the income used to determine his child support payments.
 The Court of Appeals agreed.
 The Court found that child support must always be based on competent and substantial evidence of net income.
 Furthermore, the evidence and findings used to determine net income must be included and outlined in the Final Judgment.
-Since the Judgment in this case lacked these important information, the case was remanded back to the lower court to make such explicit factual findings.
+The Judgment in this case lacked these important information.
+As such, the case was remanded back to the lower court to make such explicit factual findings.

 How Child Support is Determined